Girls’ Birthday Bracelet Beading Party

 To reach the bracelet beading party niche, I recommend making a nice flyer with a few enticing bracelet photos, a photo showing a selection of cool beads (including some tempting pink and purple beads!), a brief party description, and your contact info.

-See my Beading Birthday Party Flyer, including tips for creating and distributing it.
+including tips for creating and distributing it.

 Include a flyer for each birthday party guest to take home (most of the girls who are guests at one of my birthday beading parties want to have their own parties).